Lexus UX new car review

-One of the market's most profitable segments at present is that for premium-branded mid-sized SUVs of the more compact sort.
-Lexus is a late-comer to this sector but in characteristic style, has brought something different to it in the form of this UX model.
+One of the market's most profitable segments is that for premium-branded lower-mid-sized SUVs of the more compact sort.
+Lexus tries to bring something different to it in the form of this UX model.
+Here, we look at this car's latest updates.

 + More